mvysny/karibu-dsl/README.md

 * Vaadin 8 (including support for v7 compatibility package)

+## Why DSL?

+Just compare the Kotlin-based [CommonElementsView](example-v8/src/main/kotlin/com/github/vok/karibudsl/example/CommonElementsView.kt) with the original Java [CommonParts](https://github.com/vaadin/framework/blob/master/uitest/src/main/java/com/vaadin/tests/themes/valo/CommonParts.java):

+With Kotlin DSL:

+* The UI structure is immediately visible
+* The code is more readable and much shorter and concise
+* You can more easily copy parts of the UI and paste it into your project

 ## QuickStart

 Quickly run the bundled example application from the command-line: